-IT IS HEREBY ORDERED that Physician's and Surgeon's Certificate No. G72092 issued to Respondent Glyn Carol Griffin, M.D. is revoked.
-However, the revocation is stayed and Respondent is placed on probation for five (5) years on the following terms and conditions.
+IT IS HEREBY ORDERED that Physician's and Surgeon's Certificate No. G 21294 issued to Respondent George Lawrence Wilkinson, M.D. is revoked.
+However, the revocation is stayed and Respondent is placed on probation for three (3) years, with the following terms and conditions: